It is on Monday, 23rd March 1964.

 Besides, noted Young, the smuggled sandwich didn’t even have mustard on it.
 And no pickle.

-Young was badass, joker, and probably the greatest astronomer NASA has ever had.
+Young was badass, a joker, and probably the greatest astronomer NASA has ever had.
 He had the longest career of any astronaut, becoming the first person to fly six space missions over the course of 42 years of active NASA service.

 He is the only person to have piloted and commanded four different classes of spacecraft: Gemini, the Apollo Command and Service Module, the Apollo Lunar Module, and the Space Shuttle.